Back to Blog

 GITHUB_TOKEN vs Personal Access Token (PAT)

-Personal access tokens are intended to access GitHub resources on behalf of the user for programmatic scenarios.
+Personal access tokens are intended to access GitHub resources on behalf of the GitHub user for programmatic scenarios.
 As opposed to GITHUB_TOKEN, which is tied to a repository, PATs are tied to GitHub users.
 GITHUB_TOKEN lifecycle from generation to revocation is completely managed by GitHub.
 Whereas enterprises are responsible for managing PATs.

 Feature